 What do you say about an active vacation in February?
 Well, Split – Croatian second biggest city, offers exactly that: a marathon, a half marathon and a 5 K race in, as locals tend to say, the most beautiful city in the world.

 By Martina Đođo/AiC

 Mild Mediterranean Winter is perfect for early form check.
 On this race, you will pass by ancient Roman buildings, make a lap on legendary football stadium ►Poljud, go through the navy harbor and run by the sea for almost half of the route.
 Besides a marathon, there are a half marathon, a half marathon relay race for teams of three, a 5 K race Trophy of Slobodna Dalmacija and races for children “dm Baby Miles”.

 ►Split is hometown to many famous Croatian athletes – Goran Ivanišević, Blanka Vlašić, Slaven Bilić, Ivano Balić, Toni Kukoč, etc. Split is proud of its rich sporting history and people of Split strongly support every sporting event, so you’ll enjoy your running there.

 Split Marathon – February 23th 2020

 Last Sunday in February means Split Marathon.
 The race is gaining more popularity each year due to its excellent organization, nice route, good weather, and the attractive city.
 In 2019, the race was sold out long before the registration closing.
 There were more than 3000 participants, and 1000 of them were foreigners.

 Bib pick-up and the Marathon City EXPO at the Sports Center Gripe usually start two days before the race – on Friday.
 At the same place, there are the pasta party on the evening before the race and the after party after the race.

-The marathon and the half marathon start on Sunday, February 23 at 9 AM, and the 5 K race starts 10 minutes later, both at the Riva (seafront) in the city center.
+The marathon and the half marathon start on Sunday, February 23 at 9 AM, and the 5 K race starts on Saturday, February 22 at 4 PM, both at the Riva (seafront) in the city center.
 There are five refreshment points along the route.
 Organizers usually provide a safe place for your stuff while you are running, as well as locker rooms for changing.